Investec: Operations

 Investec employs approximately 8,200 people worldwide and operates primarily in South Africa and the United Kingdom.
-It also has banking operations in Australia, Ireland, Switzerland, Mauritius, Guernsey, Hong Kong, India, Jersey, and the United States.
+It also has banking operations in Ireland, Switzerland, Mauritius, Guernsey, India, Jersey, and the United States.

 Products and divisional structure

 Investec consists of two areas of activity, namely: wealth, and investment and banking.
 Its specialist banking divisions include private banking, for high net worth and high income individuals, and corporate and investment banking, providing lending, transactional banking, treasury and trading, advisory and investment services.

 Legal structure

 In July 2002, Investec became the first South African company to list on both the London and Johannesburg stock exchanges, by implementing a dual listed companies (DLC) structure.

 The main features of the DLC structure are: